Set up environments to run continuous test tasks with your build tasks

 Define a list of machines to run your app and tests

 Previous versions of VSTS and TFS included the capability to define Machine Groups.
-However, this feature will be retired on Jan 31st 2018 and it will be no longer possible to use machine groups.
+However, this feature is no longer available.

 A comma-delimited list of machine IP addresses or fully-qualified domain names (FQDNs), together with any port information, in all your build or release definitions.
 For example: